StaryNight0-0/StaryNight0-0/README.md

 I currently have a heavy interest in graphics programming and AI programming within games.

 ## Projects
-[The Old Ones Arena](https://ghrothgames.itch.io/the-old-ones-arena) --   An Eldritch based split screen experience were you battle to the centre through hordes of monsters,gathering upgrades and then battling it out against your opponent.
+[The Old Ones Arena](https://ghrothgames.itch.io/the-old-ones-arena) --   An Eldritch based split screen experience were you battle to the centre through hordes of monsters, gathering upgrades and then battling it out against your opponent.

 [WizardRush](https://github.com/StaryNight0-0/SDL3-2D-Tower-Defence-Game) -- A tower defence game made fully with the SDL3 API, also leveraging Arduino to make use of a custom controller in which I designed for the game.